 - In the navigation pane, choose State Manager.

-- Select the association ID.
+- Choose the association ID.

-Confirm that you can manually join the instance to the domain
+Check whether you can manually join the instance to the domain

-Note: To create new EC2 Windows instances, use the Microsoft tool Sysprep to create a standardized Amazon Machine Image (AMI).
+Note: To create new Windows instances, use the Microsoft tool Sysprep to create a standardized Amazon Machine Image (AMI).

 Review logs to find error messages

-Using SSM Agent logs:
+SSM Agent logs

 To open a log file, run the following command in a command prompt: